richmahn/en_tn/zep/front/intro.md

 #### Who wrote the Book of Zephaniah? ####

 Zephaniah is the author of this book, but there are four different individuals in the Old Testament named Zephaniah.
 This Zephaniah was probably the great-grandson of King Hezekiah and a cousin to King Josiah.
 Zephaniah lived in the city of Jerusalem and began to prophesy about seventy years after the prophets Isaiah and Micah.
-Zephaniah spoke Yahweh's messages during the reign of King Josiah (about 640–621 BC), and just before the prophet Jeremiah began his own work.
+Zephaniah spoke Yahweh's messages during the reign of King Josiah (about 640–621 B.C.), and just before the prophet Jeremiah began his own work.

 ## Part 2: Important Religious and Cultural Concepts ##